 Change: Today Louisville is Valued for Peaceful Surroundings

-Many residence and visitors today value Louisville for its peaceful surroundings.
+Many residents and visitors today value Louisville for its peaceful surroundings.
 But in the 19th Century, Louisville was akin to a boom town.

 “Louisville really grew around the 1840s and became a trade center due to its location,” says Phil Mummert, Town historian.
 “There were several stores, warehouses, wagon makers, five blacksmiths, a distillery, a saddle-tree factory and a flour mill.”